RobertoM89/CTRLTools_Docs/README.md

 This constraint works with referenced elements too.

-## Active Constraint
+## Parent Constraint
-Use *Active Constraint* if you want to constraint some other elements of the scene to your object, i.e. if you want to make the object drive the motion of something else.
+Use *Parent Constraint* if you want to constraint some other elements of the scene to your object, i.e. if you want to make the object drive the motion of something else.

-Select the object's control first (parent) and then all the controls that should follow the object (children), and click on *Active Constraint*.
+Select the object's control first (parent) and then all the controls that should follow the object (children), and click on *Parent Constraint*.

 - A new circular control is created around the object.